ezsystems/ezpublish-kernel/doc/specifications/rest/REST-API-V2.rst

           Location: /content/locations/<path>

 :Error Codes:
-    :404: If the  location with the given id (remoteId) does not exist
+    :404: If the  location with the given id (remoteId or urlAlias) does not exist

 Load location
 `````````````